AdaSwitch: Balancing Exploration and Guidance in Knowledge Distillation via Adaptive Switching: Experiments

 \subsection{Student and Teacher Models}

-We conducted experiments using two state-of-the-art LLM families: Qwen 2.5 \cite{team2024qwen2} and Llama 3.1 \cite{grattafiori2024llama}.
-For the teacher models, we employed the SFTed Qwen-2.5-3B and Llama-3.1-3B, while the student models consisted of Qwen-2.5-0.5B and Llama-3.1-1B.
+We conducted experiments on three state-of-the-art LLM families, following prior work ~\cite{agarwal2024policy,koo-etal-2025-switch,xuspeculative} in selecting comparable teacher–student model scales: Qwen 2.5 \cite{team2024qwen2}, Llama 3.1 \cite{grattafiori2024llama}, and Gemma \cite{team2024gemma}.
+For the teacher models, we employed the SFTed Qwen-2.5-3B, Llama-3.1-3B and Gemma-7B, while the student models consisted of Qwen-2.5-0.5B, Llama-3.1-1B and Gemma-2B.